KnpLabs/KnpUserBundle/Resources/doc/index.md

 import the `FOSUserBundle` routing files.

-By importing the routing files you will have ready made pages for things such as logging in, logging out, creating users, etc.
+By importing the routing files you will have ready made pages for things such as logging in, creating users, etc.

 In YAML: